-- The consent of the data subject has been obtained. - Processing is necessary for: - The performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - The performance of a contract with the data subject or to take steps to enter into a contract. - Protecting the vital interests of a data subject or another person. - The purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
-(This condition is not available to processing undertaken by the school in the performance of its tasks.)
+- The consent of the data subject has been obtained. - Processing is necessary for a contract held with the individual, or because they have asked the school to take specific steps before entering into a contract. - Processing is necessary for compliance with a legal obligation (not including contractual obligations). - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - Processing is necessary for protecting vital interests of a data subject or another person, i.e. to protect someone's life. - Processing is necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject - this condition is not available to processing undertaken by the school in the performance of its tasks.